nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `ModCommandParser` implements the operation `ModCommandParser#parseMarkCommand(String args)` to read inputs entered by the student for execution in `ModMarkCommand`. `ModMarkCommand` extends `ModCommand` to execute the `mod mark` command.

-During execution, all modules specified by the student are marked in the `Person` class with the operation `Person#markMods(ObservableList<Mod> mods)`.
-This is because the list of modules is stored and associated with a `Person`, hence any updates on the module status in the current list of modules will be handled in `Person`.
+During execution, all modules specified by the student are marked in the `Student` class with the operation `Student#markMods(ObservableList<Mod> mods)`.
+This is because the list of modules is stored and associated with a `Student`, hence any updates on the module status in the current list of modules will be handled in `Student`.
 Each individual module is then marked in the `Mod` class with the operation `Mod#markMod()`.

 The following (partial) class diagram shows how the different classes involved in the mod mark operation interacts with one another: